-In a Guardian article 380 top climate scientists were asked what they felt about the future.
-They indicated they were terrified but determined to keep fighting.
+In a recent Guardian article, 380 top climate scientists were asked what they felt about the future.
+They indicated they were terrified, but determined to keep fighting.

-Seventy-seven per cent of the scientists believe global temperatures will reach at least 2.5C above preindustrial levels, a devastating degree of heating; almost half, 42%, think it will be more than 3C; only 6% think the 1.5C limit will be achieved.
+Seventy-seven per cent of the scientists believe global temperatures will reach at least 2.5C above pre-industrial levels, a devastating amount of heating; almost half, 42%, think it will be more than 3C; only 6% think the 1.5C limit will be achieved.

-These scientists have enormous ability and dedication, yet like most news items in a distracted world its effect was probably transient, for it competed for attention with dangerous wars, international disagreements, increasing poverty and cost of living grievances in most countries with surges of ill health due to more infections and mental illness.
+These scientists have enormous ability and dedication, yet like most news items in a distracted world, its effect was probably transient.
+The story was competing for attention with dangerous wars, international disagreements, rising levels of poverty and cost of living grievances in most countries, with surges of ill health due to more infections and mental illness.

 One despairs that those carrying the democratic banner are failing to address this huge threat through their lack of knowledge and ability.

-By now your despair may have deepened, you may stop reading this article because you have already done all you can personally to reduce your emissions when at the same time the government promotes and subsidises a future gas strategy and continuing coal mining.
+By now your despair may have deepened, you may stop reading this article because you have already done all you can personally to reduce your emissions, while at the same time governments promote and subsidise a future gas strategy, and ongoing coal mining.
 This mining causes 15 per cent of Australia’s domestic emissions from sending fossil fuels overseas.

-In addition, as a wealthy, developed nation we should be ashamed of the considerable damage to poorer nations from our exported gas which enhances climate change causing thousands of deaths – never mentioned by our governments.
+In addition, as a wealthy, developed nation we should be ashamed of the considerable damage to poorer nations from our exported gas which enhances climate change causing thousands of deaths – a fact never mentioned by our governments.
+But shame aside, where does this leave us?

-Climate change is wedded to an equally threatened partner, Australia’s natural environment which is degrading more rapidly than many other developed countries and little is being done to stop it.
-Additionally it is much more difficult to measure its degree of loss than the rising temperature of the earth and emissions in the atmosphere.
+Climate change is wedded to an equally threatened partner, Australia’s natural environment, which is degrading more rapidly than many other developed countries, with little being done to stop it.
+Additionally, it is much more difficult to measure its degree of loss than the rising temperature of the earth and emissions in the atmosphere.

 The continuing decline of the life support system of ecosystem services and biodiversity is a crisis needing urgent, collective action.
 At stake is food production and many other essential benefits for health and life itself.